TomHarding/glastonbury-helper-ii/README.md

 ---

+*Note: This will not work with the new queuing system*

 ## Usage
 This app launches Chrome via Playwright.
 It opens a number of browsers set by the user.
 It will then iterate through each browser and load the set URL in a tab.
 It will only begin loading the page on the next browser tab when a certain amount of time has passed so it does not surpass the set rate limit (60 a minute on the Glastonbury site).